Skipping rope 15 minutes at Sport Center West Friesland

 Jump rope fifteen minutes

 - We start with the base, just jump 30 seconds with both feet at the same time and on each jump the rope goes under once.
-Make sure you twist the rope with your wrist and not with the whole arm.
+Make sure you twist the rope with your wrist and forearm, and not with the whole arm.

 - Then we make a noiseless transition to one leg on the right: we raise the left foot and jump on the right leg (30 sec)